kgtrue/Article/README.md

 # Article

-Build local docker image
+Build local docker image.

-To localy navigate to article root folder and execute this command:
+To build a a docker image locally.
+1. Clone the repository.
+2. open terminal and navigate to article repository root folder(There should be a file named "Dockerfile" in the folder) Execute this command in in the terminal.
 "docker build ."

 Docker repo url